evanleck/sinatra-boilerplate/README.md

 You like it? **Awesome!** Here's how to use it:

-1. Download the source of this project.
+1. Hit the download link at the top of the page.
 2. Start hacking.

-Or if you want the more Gity way:
+Or if you want the more Git-y way:

 1. Clone this project: `git clone git://github.com/l3ck/sinatra-boilerplate.git sinatra-boilerplate`
 2. `CD` into the clone: `cd sinatra-boilerplate`
 3. Export a clean version: `git checkout-index --prefix=git-export-dir/ -a`
-4. Copy the newly created folder `git-export-dir` out of `sinatra-boilerplate`.
+4. Move the newly created folder `git-export-dir` out of `sinatra-boilerplate` with some meaningfulish name.
-5. Rename it.
 6. Start hacking!
 Your boilerplate is in that directory!

 ## Acknowledgements